wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 }
 ```

 The properties in the `JwtClaim` struct match the claims expected by the [Conversation API](https://developer.nexmo.com/conversation/guides/jwt-acl#claims).
-In a production environment, you should have a short expiration time for the JWT and only supply the ACL paths which are needed.
+In a production environment, you would have a short expiration time for the JWT and only supply the ACL paths which are needed.

 Now create an instance of the `Auth` struct in the `routes.swift` file using your Vonage application ID: